itpey/remo/README.md

 <p align="center">
 Remo is a Go package that provides in-memory key-value storage with expiration capabilities.
-It is designed to be a simple and efficient way to manage data with an optional time-to-live (TTL) duration for keys.
+It is designed to be a simple and efficient way to manage data with an optional time-to-live duration for keys.
 </p>

 # Features